Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A closing and contact information

-I have [Number] of years of experience in [Your Industry], as well as a strong background in [Specific Skills or Responsibilities].
-I am interested in having the chance to work for [Company name] due to your standing in the name of the company.
+I have [Number] years working in [Industry], and possess solid background in [Specific Abilities or the Responsibilities].
+I am particularly keen to work for [Company Name] due to your standing for your reputation.

-I am certain that my qualifications and experiences make me a excellent candidate for this job.
-I would appreciate the opportunity to chat with you about how I can add value on your staff.
+I believe that my skills and work experience make me a excellent candidate for this job.
+I would love the opportunity to further discuss with you regarding how I could contribute the team.

 Sincerely,